 What happens if I didn’t get in on the first round?

 Have patience.
 Not all the students who were accepted to an International Medical School in the first round finalize their enrollment to the university, so some of the seats will become available.
 The scrolling starts one week after the first ranking and is repeated periodically (every weak with a short break around Christmas) until all the seats are taken.
 The scrolling continues until late spring, so don’t get discouraged if you don’t get in during the first couple of weeks!
 Cross your fingers and keep checking the IMAT rankings.

 Did you make it?
 That’s incredible!
 It’s up to you now to find accommodation and fix everything else for your departure to Italy.
 We hope you are ready and that this step-by-step guide has helped you a little bit with pre-enrollment, IMAT exam dates, and figuring out all the deadlines.

 What do you think?
 Is the IMAT application process clear or do you still need help figuring out how to get a DV?
 Remember that there is always our Facebook group where you will find other prospective students of international medical schools in Italy, and some actual medical students too!

-As a final note, classes start late in October, usually between the 20th and the 25th*, so you have just a few days to pack all your things and begin your new life after passing the IMAT.
+As a final note, classes start late in October, so you have just a few days to pack all your things and begin your new life after passing the IMAT.

 You’re probably very tired from all the months you spent going through past papers, question books, and biology summaries, but now you have to face the real challenge; this is when you’ll have to start studying several hours every day as you did for the past year and some more.
 It’s no secret that you’ll have to dedicate a huge slice of your life to studying medicine.